protocol/research-website/content/posts/202012-arpm-announcement/index.md

 and engage in meta-research analyses, exploring high-level ways to improve the efficacy and impact of research programs.

-Running from late June to early September (exact dates negotiable by cohort), the ARPM program is a chance for early-stage researchers to explore alternative career opportunities within the research ecosystem and gain experience developing, executing, and evaluating a cross-disciplinary research program within a technology startup environment.
+Running from late June to early September, the ARPM program is a chance for early-stage researchers to explore alternative career opportunities within the research ecosystem and gain experience developing, executing, and evaluating a cross-disciplinary research program within a technology startup environment.
 ARPMs will